Aljonex/Dendron/notes/Programming.Design Patterns.md

 These design patterns are about Class's objects communication, they are those patterns that are concerned with inter-object communication.

 [[See here | https://sourcemaking.com/design_patterns]]

+## AntiPatterns
+Common defective processes and implementations in organisations.
+Also a commonly occurring solution to a problem that generates decidedly negative consequences, it may be the result of a developer not knowing any better or having applied a good pattern in the wrong context.